Daniel-Wh/GoonSquadDiscordBot/README.md

 <br/>
 Type !see mafia in chat and the bot will add a message to whatever text channel you're in.
 The players respond to the bot with any emoji.
 <b3/>
 After 30 seconds, each player gets a DM with their role which is either mafia, or not mafia.
 Then the game begins.
-Nothing else, just use the command again to set up another game.
+Nothing else is needed, just use the command again to set up another game.

 ## How to deploy with Docker
 Navigate to directory that source code is in